Old Warrick County Jail

-Old Warrick County Jail is a historic jail located in Boonville, Indiana.
+Old Warrick County Jail is a historic jail located in Boonville, Indiana, United States.
 It was built in 1877, and is a two-story, Italianate style red brick building.
 It consists of the hipped roof former sheriff's residence at the front with the 1 1/2-story jail at the rear.

 It was listed on the National Register of Historic Places in 1979.